Speak to an Advisor 7 days, 8am - 10pm

 With access to a wide range of mortgage options for teachers, we can search for deals that suit your new career and future plans.
 Whether you’re buying on your own or with a partner, or if you’re combining your income with someone else, we can help you explore what works best.

 If you’re an NQT looking for mortgage advice in York, our team is here to support you.
 We know how exciting it is to start both a new career and a new chapter as a homeowner.
-Book your free mortgage appointment and let’s see how we can help you take that next step.
+Book your free initial mortgage appointment and let’s see how we can help you take that next step.

 When lenders are requesting your bank statements, they will be looking into various things.
 By assessing these bank statements, the lender can get an idea of the type of person you are and how well they would be able to manage their mortgage payments.
 Through our experience, we have encountered numerous enquiries asked by applicants wondering if gambling transactions look bad on their bank statements.